celluloid/GSoC/long_description.md

-## Do high-performance multi-threaded multi-core programming in Ruby.
+## Do multi-threaded multi-core programming in Ruby.

 Instead of resorting Erlang, Elixr, Rust, Go, and Akka to use the [Actor Model](https://goo.gl/YuzMrv) or do [Event-driven Programming](https://goo.gl/hs231Y), keep writing more and more powerful Ruby code in new ways.
 With Celluloid, anyone can write their own server applications.
 But it doesn't stop at server applications...